Integrate Pendo with ThoughtSpot Embed

 • A publicly accessible domain to host your integration script.

-To integrate Pendo in your ThoughtSpot embed, youโ€™ll require a script.
-Before creating the script or using the script provided by ThoughtSpot:
+To integrate Pendo in your ThoughtSpot embed, you’ll require a script.
+Before creating your integration script:

 1. Sign in to your Pendo account.